limeiralucas/viewers-leaderboard-backend/README.md

 pdm run uvicorn src.viewers_leaderboard.main:app --reload
 ```

-After this, the project can be accessed through [http://localhost:8000](http://localhost:8000).
+After this, the application can be accessed at [http://localhost:8000](http://localhost:8000).

 ### Application Swagger UI